Fleetwood Mac (1975 album): Background

-Composition and recording
+Composition

 Several songs on Fleetwood Mac were written before Buckingham and Nicks joined the band.
 The duo had recorded demos for "Rhiannon", "I'm So Afraid", and "Monday Morning", which were initially slated to appear on a second Buckingham Nicks album.
 "Crystal" was recycled from the first Buckingham Nicks album and was given a different arrangement for Fleetwood Mac's self-titled album.
 Fleetwood praised these songs as "show stoppers, even as rough sketches recorded on Lindsey's four-track.

 McVie wrote several of her compositions on a Hohner Pianet in her Malibu apartment, including "Warm Ways" and "Over My Head".
 She mentioned that it was "tough to compete" with the compositions that Buckingham and Nicks brought into the recording sessions and that she placed additional effort into improving her songwriting on the album.
+Commenting on her song "Sugar Daddy", McVie said that she did not "recall it being about anybody.
+I just dreamed it up".